niitettey112/Foodies/README.md

 # Foodies
-This is a food website I created following a tutorial video.
+This is a Restaurant website I created following a tutorial video.